darshan106/Personal-Finance-Dashboard/README.md

    - Use `categorize_expenses.py` to categorize the transactions into predefined categories.
 Ensure the Ollama2 local LLM is set up and running.

 3. **Visualizing the Data:**
-   - Use `dashboard.ipynb` to visualize your categorized income and expenses with interactive charts and graphs.
+   - Use `dashboard.py` to visualize your categorized income and expenses with interactive charts and graphs.
 The dashboard will display income and expense data in a user-friendly manner.

 ---